-Name : Mr. Murshid Al Yarubi Position : Chief Executive Officer Year of Joining : 2019 Education : Mr. Murshid is holding MSc-Eng Masters in Process safety and loss prevention from the University of Sheffield UK, MSc Masters of technology (Mtech) in Petroleum Engineering Technology at the Curtin University of Technology, BEng (Hons.) from the University of Sheffield in Systems and control engineering, HNC (Higher national certificate in Electrical/ Electronic Engineering) Wigan and Leigh College of Engineering (UK).
-Experience : Mr. Murshid Joined PDO 1995 and assigned for production analysis and optimization of well production and re-commissioning of old and new facilities for other production plants e.g., GCU gas conditioning unit for (NGL) natural gas liquid.
-In 2000-2002 Murshid worked as lead commissioning engineer for Mukheizinah project; joined the team at the constructions stage till commissioning stage of all the new facilities in Mukheizinah Field.
-He was involved in commissioning of the production facilities e.g. oil furnace, booster pumps, air compressor facilities, PCP's progressive cavity pumps, ESP's electrical submersible pumps and as well as running production tests for new production wells and analyse their performance.
-2006 to 2009 working for PDO (Up stream of Oman LNG facilities) as Process control and Automation engineer and was involved in numbers of projects i.e., Barik depletion compressor project design review in process control and instrumentation, Saih Rawal Depletion compressor (SRDC) project design review and HAZOP study.
-In 2010 to 2014 joined as Operation Readiness & Assurance Engineer (ORA)and executed number of projects, participated in project concept selections, design reviews, Hazardous and Operability study (HAZOP), HAZID, ALARP workshop and instrumented protected function (IPF) challenges and conducted IOA initial operation assessment, review contract strategy and set the key deliverables for the project
+Name : Mr. Murshid Al Yarubi Position : Chief Executive Officer Year of Joining : 2019 Education : Mr. Murshid is holding MSc-Eng Master in Process safety and loss prevention from the University of Sheffield UK, an MSc Master of Technology (Mtech) in Petroleum Engineering Technology at the Curtin University of Technology, BEng (Hons.) from the University of Sheffield in Systems and control engineering, HNC (Higher national certificate in Electrical/ Electronic Engineering) Wigan and Leigh College of Engineering (UK).
+Experience : Mr. Murshid Joined PDO in 1995 and was assigned to production analysis and optimization of well production and re-commissioning of old and new facilities for other production plants e.g., GCU gas conditioning unit for (NGL) natural gas liquid.
+In 2000-2002 Murshid worked for the Mukheizinah project; joined the team at the construction stage till the commissioning stage of all the new facilities in Mukheizinah.
+2006 to 2009 working for PDO (Upstream of Oman LNG facilities) as a Process control and Automation engineer and was involved in several projects i.e., Barik depletion compressor project design review in process control and instrumentation, Saih Rawal Depletion compressor (SRDC) project design review and HAZOP study.
+From 2010 to 2014 joined as an Operation Readiness & Assurance Engineer (ORA)and executed several projects, participated in project concept selections, design reviews, Hazardous and Operability study (HAZOP), HAZID, ALARP workshops, and instrumented protected function (IPF) challenges and conducted IOA initial operation assessment, review contract strategy and set the key deliverables for the project.
+From 2014 to 2016 he was appointed as Oil and Gas Production Coordinator -Field Operation Manager managing the biggest field in the Sultanate of Oman which produces almost 3rd of PDO production; he ensured the delivery of an integrated Production Plan (IPP) for oil, Gas and water facilities; enforcing and ensuring the compliance to national and company HSE is adhered to staff by conducting several staff engagements.
+Dec 2016 - 2019 OGC South Asset Manager Asset custodian for all company assets/facilities within the jurisdiction of Nimr, Salalah, Sur, and Duqm operation regions/offices.
+Managing all asset performance including integrity and Process safety management.